 - 1 onion

-In a large ziplock, combine oil, soy sauce, lemon juice, Worcestershire sauce, mustard, pepper, and garlic
+- In a large mixing bowl, combine oil, soy sauce, lemon juice, Worcestershire sauce, mustard, pepper, and garlic

-Seal the bag and refrigerate for 4-24 hours to marinade
+- Cover the bowl and refrigerate for 4-24 hours to marinade